pokutuna/p5-App-CpanfileSlipstop/README.md

 `cpanfile-slipstop` is a support tool for more definite and safety version bundling on [cpanfile](https://metacpan.org/pod/cpanfile) and [Carton](https://metacpan.org/pod/Carton).

-The `carton install` command only check to satisfy version specifications in cpanfile.
-The saved versions in cpanfile.snapshot is not referred until you need to install modules.
-This sometimes causes confusion and version discrepancy by environments.
-This tool write versions snapshot to cpanfile to fix module versions.
+The `carton install` command checks only to satisfy version specifications in cpanfile and `local/`.
+Even if some module versions are updated in cpanfile.snapshot, the saved versions are not referred until you need to install it.
+This sometimes causes confusion and version discrepancy between development environment and production.
+This tool writes versions snapshot to cpanfile to fix module versions.

 # SEE ALSO